Sugar Bush Projects

 Live Healthy Appalachia and Live Healthy Kids: Meal Masters

-Partnership between Live Healthy Appalachia, Center for Community Engagement, and College of Health Sciences & Professions.
+Partnership between Live Healthy Appalachia, Center for Community Impact, and College of Health Sciences & Professions.

 Implemented healthy eating programs in the community and local schools.